ecDusty/frontend-nanodegree-mobile-portfolio/README.md

 If you'd like to follow suit, check out GitHubs' guide to [GitHub Pages].
 This will give you a great place to test distribution ready code.

 GitHub Pages acts like a separate repository.
-Once your code is ready, you simiply push it to the repository, give it about a minute or 2 to load on their end, and boom you've got a hosted website.
+Once your code is ready, you simply push it to the repository, give it about a minute or 2 to load on their end, and boom you've got a hosted website.

 ## Folder Layout